gopi487krishna/nixos-config/README.md

 $ home-manager switch --flake .
 ```
 - Note to future self :
-    - If build fails make private folder add rkvm password.
-Also setup wireguard if on marsx.
+    - Setup wireguard if on marsx.
     - For application specific configs, simply copy it from your github repo or another vm in the cluster.

 ## Contributing